-Does the Atlantic Hurricane Season affect the Energy Market?
+Does the Atlantic Hurricane Season Affect the Energy Market?

 - September 19, 2019

 Hurricanes have caused billions of dollars of damage to the Gulf and Atlantic coasts over the years – impacting housing, causing week-long power outages, and damaging roads and highways.
 Additionally, hurricanes pose a threat to our energy infrastructure, causing fluctuations in oil, natural gas and electricity prices.
-For the 2019 season, the National Oceanic and Atmospheric Administration (NOAA) has forecast eight hurricanes, with three already occurring.
+For the 2019 hurricane season, the National Oceanic and Atmospheric Administration (NOAA) has forecast eight hurricanes, with three already occurring.
 Earlier this month, Hurricane Dorian, a Category 5 hurricane, made landfall in Florida and the southeastern US.
 While Hurricane Dorian ultimately posed no threat to energy production, natural gas and oil prices still increased.
-Read on to explore why hurricanes impact pricing, how this has evolved over the years, and what to expect for the rest of this season.
+Read on to explore why hurricanes impacts pricing, how this has evolved over the years, and what to expect for the rest of this hurricane season.

 Why Do Hurricanes Impact Pricing?